Schuetze1000/vs_code_log_server/README.md

 ## Requirements

 To use this extension:
-1. Ensure your React Native app can send logs via HTTP.
+1. Ensure your app can send logs as structured JSON payloads via HTTP POST requests.
-   - Logs should be sent as a POST request to `http://localhost:19000/logs`.
+   - Logs should be sent as a POST request to `http://<server_ip/localhost>:19000/logs`.
 2. The log payload format must include:
    ```json
    {